-- 8.1 Booking in will be open between 08:00-08:30 for those who can only make the Sunday. - 8.2 Booking in will be followed by a driver's briefing (all racers and marshals to attend the drivers briefing), with racing commencing as soon as possible with the aim for the first heat commencing around 9.00 with the aim of completing the last final around 6pm. - 8.3 Where feasible open practice will be available for those who arrived on the Sunday ahead of the first heat but this cannot be guaranteed. - 8.4 The drivers briefing will include: - 1.
+- 8.1 Booking in will open as scheduled in the event time table and announced over the venues PA system. - 8.2 A driver's briefing (all racers and marshals to attend the briefing) will follow booking in, with racing commencing within 15 minutes of the drivers briefing with the sections aim of completing the last race around 6pm. - 8.3 Where feasible open practice will be available for those who arrived on the Sunday ahead of the first heat of the day but this cannot be guaranteed. - 8.4 The drivers briefing will include: - 1.
 Welcome and introduce the Race Officials by name. - Clearly explain format of the event, including

-[a] Number of heats, rounds and aualification system for finals
+[a] Number of heats, rounds and qualification system for finals